-No. Issue/Topic Area Comment Commenter Staff Response 110.
+No. Issue/Topic Area Comment Commenter Staff Response 46.
 Definition of single-family housing What housing types will be considered single-family housing?
 The draft Plan refers to attached single-family, semi-detached single family, and detached single-family housing, but does not define what housing types these terms include.
 Please add definitions for these to the Glossary.
 Todd Hoffman for Coalition of Incorporated Municipalities and Community Organizations The definition will be added to the glossary in the Plan.
 Single-family detached homes are stand-alone homes that do not share any walls with another housing unit.
-Duplexes-two side-by-side units with a shared party wall are considered semi-detached single-family units.
+Duplexes-two side-by-side units with a shared party wall are considered semi-detached single- family units.
 And townhouses are considered attached single-family homes.
 All of these are considered single-family because they contain one primary unit on a recorded piece of land.
 A single-family unit may contain an accessory unit in addition to a primary unit through a conditional use application.
 Any structure with two or more primary units (as compared to a primary unit and an accessory unit) on a single lot is considered multi-family development.
-The exclusionary nature of Euclidean single-family zoning The plan should highlight the original intent of single family zoning, currently the supreme court case Euclid vs. Ambler is not even mentioned once.
+47. The exclusionary nature of Euclidean single-family zoning The plan should highlight the original intent of single family zoning, currently the supreme court case Euclid vs. Ambler is not even mentioned once.
 Euclidean zoning was created to promote racial/economic segregation.
 If one of the chief goals of the new general plan is to reduce racial/economic segregation then the plan needs to launch an all out attack on the entire concept of Euclidean zoning and make a strong argument as to why we need to do something different now.
 Michael Dutka Comment noted.

-No. Issue/Topic Area Comment Commenter Staff Response Diversity of housing types in all areas of the county, not just near transit.
-Rethink single family zoning, not just around transit: We need to allow and encourage a range of housing types in neighborhoods near transit.
-However, we should not limit zoning reform to these areas.
-This has the potential to spark opposition to new transit, if single family homeowners know that new transit goes hand in hand with zoning reform.
-This also has the potential to leave out areas of the county that are predominantly white and high income - the kinds of places that are still exclusive today due to racist policies of the past, which will not be undone without intentional planning otherwise.
-While our priority for growth should be near high-capacity transit, we must include other measures to diversify housing options in other neighborhoods while also extending transit.
-Jane Lyons for Coalition for Smarter Growth Comment noted.
-Evolution of single-family neighborhood near transit "Evolution of single-family neighborhood" should not be included as a separate theme since it is included in other themes.
-Dan Wilhelm for Greater Colesville Civic Association These comments will be considered and discussed further during the Planning Board work sessions to inform revisions and reorganization of the draft plan.
-Evolution of single-family neighborhood near transit With the shortage of open, buildable land and affordable housing in the county now, we need to allow (and encourage) a mix of housing types in areas near transit, including areas now zoned for single family homes.
+No. Issue/Topic Area Comment Commenter Staff Response 48.
+Diversity of housing types in all areas of the county, not just near transit.
+CommentRethink single family zoning, not just around transit: We need to allow and encourage a range of housing types in neighborhoods near transit.
+However, we Jane Lyons for Coalition for Smarter Growth Comment noted.
+49. Evolution of single-family neighborhood near transit "Evolution of single-family neighborhood" should not be included as a separate theme since it is included in other themes.
+Dan Wilhelm for Greater Colesville Civic Association These comments will be considered and discussed further during the Planning Board work sessions to inform revisions and reorganization of the draft Plan.
+50. Evolution of single-family neighborhood near transit With the shortage of open, buildable land and affordable housing in the county now, we need to allow (and encourage) a mix of housing types in areas near transit, including areas now zoned for single family homes.
 Brian Ditzler.
 Silver Spring Staff concurs.
-Evolution of single-family neighborhood near transit Thrive Montgomery recommends rezoning single family neighborhoods and corridors over the next 30 years to allow new County Executive The draft Thrive Montgomery 2050 plan proposes to allow Missing Middle housing types only in single-
+51. Evolution of single-family neighborhood near transit Thrive Montgomery recommends rezoning single family neighborhoods and corridors over the next 30 years to allow new County Executive The draft Plan proposes to allow Missing Middle housing types only in single-family areas near high capacity